 - 1. Act in your client's best interests. - 2.
 Treat clients with respect. - 3.
 Respect your client's autonomy. - 4.
-Not have sexual contact or sexual relationship with clients. - 5.
+Not have sexual contact or sexual relationships with clients, past or present. - 5.
 Not exploit or abuse your relationship with clients (current or past) for any purpose including your emotional, sexual or financial gain. - 6.
 Not harm or collude in the harming of your client or the clients of others.